Usefulness of Russian Language Still Blurry for African Learners

 As Russkiy Mir reported, for teachers teaching Russian as a foreign language, Moscow State University usually holds training for educators from East African countries.
 It was also decided to hold a video conference in the field of tourism.
 But the point is that Russian authorities have to address the basic issue of running travel and exchange programmes for Russian learners, increasing number of foreign trips (alternatively referred to as study tours) including for Russian language learning purposes in the Russian Federation.

+The significance of new Russia-African educational and cultural ties saw a special forum held in June 2023 under the title ‘Shaping the Future’ exclusively for education ministers from over 30 countries.
+It was a platform – show business as always with little impact – for sharing educational insights on cooperation in the field of education.

-Observers suggest that Russia and Africa should have more and more youth exchanges.
-Representatives of African countries, as part of the New Generation programme, travel to Russia to participate in short-term programmes designed for young representatives from political, public, scientific and business circles to get acquainted with the people, the city landscape and interesting spots in the Russian Federation.
+Observers suggest pursuing geopolitical and cultural goals in Africa require well-defined approach and strategies.
+That Russia and Africa should have more and more youth exchanges.
+Representatives of African countries, as part of the New Generation programme, be exposed to frequent travels to Russia to participate in short-term programmes designed for the youth from political, public, scientific and business circles to get acquainted with the people, the city’s landscape and interesting cultural spots in the Russian Federation.

-Generally, it’s time for Africans to create their own solutions.
-Africans have waited for Russia’s pledges and promises, several agreements remain not implemented in the cultural and educational spheres.
+Generally, it’s time for Africans to create their own cultural solutions.
 That’s true, as far as analyzing contemporary relations between Russia and African countries.
 And of course, Africans could also take advantage of the contradictions in the geopolitical processes to pick up useful offers made available from foreign players.
+Undoubtedly, Africans have waited for Russia’s pledges and promises, several agreements remain not implemented in the cultural and educational spheres.
 Long ago, Africans have expressed complete readiness for facilitating practical work with Russia.
 And it’s time for Russia to Act.
 This sounds wonderful, right?

 At the July plenary session in St. Petersburg, Russian President Vladimir Putin said “We propose the possibility of opening schools in Africa with a series of subjects taught in Russian.
 The implementation of projects such as the study of Russian and the introduction of Russia’s high educational standards will create the best foundation for equal cooperation.”